This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 Are there any plans for the implementation of the OECD BEPs recommendations and if so, which ones?

 For many years Cyprus tax policy has been based on offering an internationally competitive tax environment that is fully compliant with international best practice and the highest standards of transparency and fairness.
-In line with this commitment Cyprus is currently revising its intellectual box regime to comply with the modified nexus approach put forward by the OECD.
+In line with this commitment Cyprus revised its intellectual box regime in 2016 to comply with the modified nexus approach put forward by the OECD.

 Does the tax system broadly follow the recognised OECD Model?